Evstafyev/logonStatusTracker/README.md

 ## Scope

-Control the technical persoanl in local department.
+Control the technical personal in local department.